-Mrs Lazarus, Mrs Hodgson, Miss Smith, Miss Cooper, Mrs O'Loughlin, Miss Curtis, Mrs Brooks
+Mrs Hodgson, Miss Smith, Mrs O'Loughlin, Mrs Brooks, Mrs Maddy

 At South Green School, we believe that the ability to read is fundamental to pupils’ development as independent learners, during their time at school and beyond.
 Success in reading has a direct effect upon progress in all areas of the curriculum; therefore reading is given a high priority at our school.